 According to the legend of Romulus and Remus (the twin sons of the War God Mars and the Latin Princess Rhea Silvia), the twins were abandoned on the banks of the River Tiber and then raised by a She-wolf.
-The legend continues that the two brothers fought violently over who would govern, and Romulus ended up killing Remus.
+The legend continues that the two brothers fought violently over who would govern, and Romulus killed Remus.
 Romulus then established the city of Rome on the Palatine and declared himself king.
-This legendary foundation of Rome was said to be in 753BC.
+This legendary foundation of Rome was said to be in 753 BC.
 Archaeologists have indeed made discoveries confirming the existence of a settlement on the Palatine in the 8th century BC.

-After Romulus, Rome was ruled by successive Etruscan kings until the last one King Tarquinius Superbus was overthrown and a republic established in 509BC, The Roman Republic was run by elected officials with a Senate used for checks and balances.
+After Romulus, Rome was ruled by successive Etruscan kings until the last one, King Tarquinius Superbus, was overthrown, and a republic was established in 509 BC.
+Elected officials ran the Roman Republic with a Senate used for checks and balances.
 Modern-day visitors to Rome can still see the acronym “SPQR” all over the city (fountains, coats of arms, facades, manholes), which stands for “Senatus Populusque Romanus”- the Senate and the people of Rome.

 Over time, Rome became incredibly powerful, incorporating new lands and peoples into their reign.
 However, they were not the only power in the Mediterranean.
 The Carthaginians (Phoenicians settled in modern-day Tunisia) were their bitter enemies.
-The Romans attacked Carthage and started the first of the three Punic Wars in 264BC.
-This was also the first year Gladiator Games were shown in Rome with exotic African animals being used.
+The Romans attacked Carthage and started the first of the three Punic Wars in 264 BC.
+This was also the first year Gladiator Games were shown in Rome, with exotic African animals being used.
 Hannibal, the feared Carthaginian general, famously led his troops over the Alps into Italy on elephants.

-In 60BC, Rome was ruled by a Triumvirate, which was a tri-powered government led by three famous characters in Ancient Rome: Pompey, Marcus Licinius Crassus (who defeated the slave revolt started by Spartacus) and Julius Caesar.
+In 60 BC, Rome was ruled by a Triumvirate, a tri-powered government led by three famous characters in Ancient Rome: Pompey, Marcus Licinius Crassus (who defeated the slave revolt started by Spartacus), and Julius Caesar.
 Caesar ultimately became a “dictator for life” but was murdered only four years into his rule on the “Ides of March,” so brilliantly dramatized by Shakespeare.

-Nero was another megalomaniac emperors who, apart from organizing the death of his sister, is also credited by historians as causing the Great Fire of Rome (AD 64).
-Needless to say, as the emperors never managed to live to old age, he was also assassinated.
+Nero was another megalomaniac emperor who, apart from organizing the death of his sister, is also credited by historians as causing the Great Fire of Rome (AD 64).
+Needless to say, as the emperor never managed to live to old age, he was also assassinated.
 Vespasian came next and built the fabulous Coliseum on the grounds of Nero’s villa.
 He also tore down Nero’s famous golden statue of himself.
 The Flavian dynasty followed.

 Puccini wrote the opera Tosca (1900) based on the Napoleonic occupation of Rome.
 The fearless and ambitious French general crowned himself King of Italy in 1805.
 The romantic “Grand Tour” became a must-do for Northern European writers and artists after Goethe published “Italian Journey” in 1816.
 Lord Byron, John Keats, and Shelly were among the many celebrities of their day to succumb to Rome’s charms.
 Keats died in Rome, in his apartment in the Piazza di Spagna (of tuberculosis), and is buried in Rome’s “Protestant Cemetery.”

 The last 20 years have seen some important events in Rome, such as the 1990 World Cup, the 2000 Jubilee Celebration (attracting 16 million Christians to Rome!), and the creation of Rome’s first mosque in 2005, reflecting the multicultural reality in modern Italy.
-Breathtaking and exhausting, there is no other city in the world like Rome.
+Breathtaking and exhausting, there is no other city like Rome.

 Roman jewish cuisine, carciofi alla giudia